sambeets/EPE2316-Power-System-Planning/README.md

 ## Course Assignments

 There will be two assignments related directly to the presented notebooks.
 These assignment are presented as notebooks, and you are required to fill in the missing code to complete the notebook.
-More info will come later in the semester.

 ## Getting Help